Verona (Italy) – The city of Romeo and Juliet.

 For the fabric-savvy, the city has numerous boutiques showcasing a range of style, from simple to the designer variety.

 Looking for luxury?
-Verona has stores of Gucci, Valentino and Burberry among other luxury fashion brands to satisfy your fashion palette.
+The city has stores of Gucci, Valentino and Burberry among other luxury fashion brands to satisfy your fashion palette.

 Fine works of leather and perfumes are another signature element of the city’s streets.
 Verona’s skill in leatherworks goes back to centuries.
 The richness of heritage and skill are evident in the superior quality of shoes here.